ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 ### GFM

-GFM (GitHub Flavored Markdown) is the supported markup language used in the osu!wiki.
+Parts of the GFM (GitHub Flavored Markdown) markup is supported in the osu!wiki.

 GFM has a small amount of markup that **anyone** can learn in about 3 minutes!
 However, do not expect a lot out of GFM as it is intended to be used as a bare minimum markup language.